sveltejs/kit/documentation/docs/25-build-and-deploy/50-adapter-static.md

 When operating in SPA mode, you can omit the [`prerender`](page-options#prerender) option from your root layout (or set it to `false`, its default value), and only pages that have the `prerender` option set will be prerendered at build time.

 SvelteKit will still crawl your app's entry points looking for prerenderable pages.
-If `svelte-kit build` fails because of pages that can't be loaded outside the browser, you can set `config.kit.prerender.entries` to `[]` to prevent this from happening.
+If `vite build` fails because of pages that can't be loaded outside the browser, you can set `config.kit.prerender.entries` to `[]` to prevent this from happening.

 You can also add turn off prerendering only to parts of your app, if you want other parts to be prerendered.